 The first procedure is a plication operation (Nesbitt procedure).
 It involves bending the penis straight with sutures but will cause some shortening of the penis.

 The second procedure involves incision of the plaque with or without grafting of autologous or synthetic material.
 This is more complex and has slower recovery but has the benefit of preserving penile length.

 The third procedure is the insertion of a penile implant and bending the penis straight.
 Occasionally grafting may also be incorporated as part of this procedure.
 The most severe cases whereby the penis is severely bent require complete dismemberment of the penile structures and then reconstructing it with synthetic material over a penile prosthesis.

-Low intensity extra corporeal acoustic shock wave therapy has a controversial role in the treatment of Peyronie’s Disease but has been shown to have some benefit in reducing curvature is some cases.
-Shock wave therapy’s main use is in the treatment of vasculogenic ED.
+Low intensity extra corporeal acoustic shock wave therapy has a controversial role in the treatment of Peyronie’s Disease but has been shown to have some benefit in reducing curvature in some cases.
+Shock wave therapy was originally developed as a treatment of vasculogenic ED.